LAWGENRL 459 : Special Topic: Race and the Law

 Capabilities Developed in this Course

-- Imagine and re-imagine how the relationship between race, racism, politics and the law can be transformed for the liberation of Black, Indigenous and Peoples of Colour and all intersecting identities (Capability 2.2, 2.3, 6.2 and 6.3)
+- Imagine and reimagine how the relationship between race, racism, politics and the law can be transformed for the liberation of communities of colour and all intersecting identities (Capability 1.2, 5.1 and 8.1)

 |Assessment Type||Learning Outcome Addressed|